iagoFG/PipePS/README.md

        </body>
      </html>
 ```
 Example of default.html in the tpl/ folder.
-If not other mode like a non automatic or library is specified with $GLOBALS['pipeps-mode'] before including pipeps.min.php, then the actions of the **programmable main/default sequence in the topmost configuration section will be executed** (init, checkbefore, etcfind, etcrun, i18n, doactions, tplfind, include and checkafter) resulting in rendering the corresponding {{...}} template, for example default.html like shown.
+Superfast response times.
+Both headless and html modes.
+Template processor that can be used either on xml, json, or on html files.
+Customizable by setting configuration variables before including pipeps.min.php: with $GLOBALS['pipeps-mode'] you switch modes; fully programmable life-cycle via actions list with the **programmable main/default sequence in the topmost configuration section** (init, checkbefore, etcfind, etcrun, i18n, doactions, tplfind, include and checkafter) resulting in rendering the corresponding {{...}} template, for example default.html like shown.

 You can name editable sections with any tag, placing an {{editable ...}} tag will be replaced with the section contents or, if you login with a user allowed to edit, an edit tag will appear: